danieledurante/GroupTensor-Test/Simulation-Tutorial.md

 save(fit, file="Posterior_samples_Scenario1.RData")
 ```

 Once the MCMC samples for the parameters of the statistical model are available, we can compute the posterior samples of the **Cramer's V coefficients for the tests on the marginals**.
-To do this, clean first the working directory and upload useful data and samples.
+To do this, clean first the working directory, and upload useful data and samples.

 ``` r
 rm(list=ls())